0xtr1gger/mooc-devops-with-kubernetes/Part_1/1.07_external_access_with_ingress/README.md

+0. For a k3d cluster, I create an Nginx webserver deployment in advance in order to expose Services, as outlined in [this](https://k3d.io/v5.3.0/usage/exposing_services/) Doc

 1. Modify previous version of the Log output script to add a Flask server and an endpoint.

 2. Create a new Dockerfile to include Flask.